ngageoint/opensphere/docs/cookbook/tracks/index.rst

 Full code
 ---------

-To avoid the need for a server that provides updates, the example code makes periodic update to the track position using :code:`setInterval()` and the :code:`modifyPosition_()` function.
+To avoid the need for a server that provides updates, the example code makes periodic updates to the track position using :code:`setInterval()` and the :code:`modifyPosition_()` function.
 Those are artifacts of the example, and you wouldn't have that kind of function in your code.

 .. literalinclude:: src/tracksplugin_features.js
   :caption: Tracks Cookbook Features variation example - Full code